cvander/AirTrails3D/README.md

 ## 🤝 Contributing

-Feel free to contribute additional character routes, visual themes, or technical improvements.
-The system is designed to be easily extensible for new travel patterns and regions.
+We welcome contributions!
+Whether you want to add new travel routes, enhance visualizations, fix bugs, or improve documentation, your help is appreciated.

+Please see our [Contributing Guidelines](CONTRIBUTING.md) for detailed information on how to get started.

+**Ways to contribute:**
+- Add new fictional character routes
+- Enhance 3D visualizations and animations
+- Improve performance and browser compatibility
+- Fix bugs and add new features
+- Improve documentation and examples

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project demonstrates technical capabilities for educational and entertainment purposes.
-Flight data is sourced from publicly available information.
+Flight data is sourced from publicly available information and is used for educational and demonstration purposes only.

 ---